 This guide is for parents and carers who think the Department for Work and Pensions (DWP) have made the wrong decision about their child's claim for Disability Living Allowance (DLA).
-We want to help you get what you are entitled to.
+We want to help you get what you should - 90% of people who used our guides or tools had the decisions changed in their favour either at the mandatory reconsideration stage or tribunal appeal.

-If you made a claim for DLA for a child and you didn't get the award that you think they were entitled to, you don't have to give up.
-This guide will help you challenge the decision by asking the DWP to look at their decision again.
-This is called a 'mandatory reconsideration'.
-If they don't change the decision straight away, this guide will show you how to appeal the decision and win.
-(You must ask for a reconsideration before you can appeal).
-We will also show you how to give yourself the best chance and how to stop it from getting too stressful.
+If you made a claim for DLA for a child and didn't get the award that you think they were entitled to, don't give up.
+This guide will help you challenge the decision by asking the DWP to look at their decision again - a 'mandatory reconsideration'.
+If they don't change the decision straight away, this guide will show you how to successfully appeal the decision.
+We will show you how to give yourself the best chance, and how to stop it from getting too stressful.